checkupjs/checkup/README.md

 See the [CLI README](packages/cli/README.md) for information on usage.

+## Installation and Contributing

+To contribute to Checkup, you'll need to clone and setup the repository.
+See the [installation](CONTRIBUTING.md#installation) documentation to start.
+To contribute, please read the [CONTRIBUTING](CONTRIBUTING.md) guidelines.

 ## Spec

 Read more about the mission, vision, and overall direction of checkup in the [spec](docs/SPEC.md) document.